Groups sue EPA for stronger ozone protections

 Today, health and environmental advocates represented by Earthjustice, sued the Environmental Protection Agency (EPA) over the agency’s failure to increase air pollution protections in over 30 cities that have dangerous levels of ozone smog.
 Communities at issue include major metropolitan areas like Baltimore, Maryland; Chicago, Illinois; Cleveland, Ohio; Dallas, San Antonio and Houston, Texas; Denver, Colorado; Phoenix, Arizona; Salt Lake City, Utah; and Washington, D.C.

 “Communities without clean air immediately need the protections and emission reductions that they are entitled to under the Clean Air Act,” said Marvin Brown, the Earthjustice attorney representing the plaintiffs in this case.
-“EPA has allowed states to continue with business as usual, while their residents suffer with dangerous levels of air pollution.
+“EPA has allowed states to continue with business as usual, while their residents suffer from dangerous levels of air pollution.
 We are going to court to ensure that EPA does its job.”

 The cities listed are subject to Clean Air Act protections because their ozone levels have exceeded the standards EPA established in 2015 to protect human health and ecosystems.
 Under the Clean Air Act, EPA was legally obligated to determine by February and March 2022 whether these cities cleaned up their air enough to meet the 2015 standards.
 They didn’t, and are now subject to stronger protections.
 But the EPA failed to force these states and cities to implement ways to improve smog pollution.
 Meanwhile, communities and natural areas continue to endure toxic air pollution.